osmcode/libosmium/NOTES_FOR_DEVELOPERS.md

 ## Operating systems

-Usually all code must work on Linux, OSX, and Windows.
+Usually all code must work on Linux, macOS, and Windows.
 Execptions are allowed for some minor functionality, but please discuss this first.

-When writing code and tests, care must be taken that everything works with the CR line ending convention used on Linux and OSX and the CRLF line ending used on Windows.
+When writing code and tests, care must be taken that everything works with the CR line ending convention used on Linux and macOS and the CRLF line ending used on Windows.
 Note that `git` can be run with different settings regarding line ending rewritings on different machines making things more difficult.
 Some files have been "forced" to LF line endings using `.gitattributes` files.